avinal/avinal.github.io/content/posts/blogs/gsod2020-report.md

 date: 2020-12-01 23:47
 modified: 2020-12-31 23:19
 category: development
-tags: vlc, gsod, gsod2020
+tags: [vlc, gsod, gsod2020]
-description: The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC’s wiki pages.
-The major portion of this was to start everything from scratch including chapter separation, section organization.
+description: 'The project was to Create the VLC User Documentation for Android Mobile Port which was previously hosted on VLC's wiki pages.
+The major portion of this was to start everything from scratch including chapter separation, section organization.'
 ---

 # Create the VLC User Documentation for one Mobile Port(Android)